 Oftentimes even the most well-intentioned to-do lists and plans are no match for our brain’s ability to warp our sense of time.

 If you’re trying to lose weight, you track calories.
 If you can’t stay awake during the day, you track your sleep.
 If you have a savings goal, you’ll never reach it until you start tracking your spending.

-So it only makes sense that in the never-ending search for increased productivity, we should track our most valuable resource.
+So it only makes sense that in the never-ending search for increased productivity, we should track our most valuable resource: time.

 For the past two and a half years, I’ve been tracking how I spend every minute of my day.
 I can tell you how much time I spent on math homework during my senior year (90 hours), how many hours I napped in 2019 (40), or how many hours I spent watching TV this summer (too many).

 It may sound daunting, but time tracking is a habit that will completely transform the way that you perceive and use your time.